Tech Forward: APIs — An Emerging Player in Supply Chain

 Benefits Outweigh the Costs

 Despite the benefits of APIs, the supply chain industry has been sluggish in response.
 Many firms are concerned with the time and money they need to invest.
 Others have a general feeling of distrust for new technology, or simply don’t want to be the first to change3.
 These fears are largely unfounded.
 Implementing an API is less costly and complex than implementing an EDI, with a turnaround of days rather than months.
 APIs are easy-to-deploy web solutions that merely define a set of rules for programs to communicate with each other, thus do not require the high-cost maintenance and troubleshooting that EDIs do.
-Additionally, the introduction of on-demand delivery and omni channel buying puts pressure on supply chains to streamline, going beyond the capabilities of EDIs.
+Additionally, the introduction of on-demand delivery and omni channel buying puts pressure on supply chain planning departments to streamline their supply chains, going beyond the capabilities of EDIs.
 In this environment, supply chains will be driven to make changes just to keep up with demand3.

 Lowering the Barrier to Entry